-Special sections of second and third floor are reserved for STEM majors.
-Students interested in either Honors or STEM housing should mark this request on their Housing Request Form.
+Students interested in either Honors or the Leadership LLC should mark this request on their Housing Request Form.

-Appreciation of the fine arts will be the focus of Dunlap-King Hall.
-Students from all fine arts majors and minors are encouraged to consider living in DK.
-RA staff will plan special events throughout the year focusing on the fine arts including attending campus events and painting a mural in the building.
+STEM (Science, Technology, Engineering & Mathematics) will be the focus of Dunlap-King Hall.
+Students from all science, math, engineering and computer science majors are encouraged to consider living in DK.
+The RA staff will collaborate with faculty to plan special events throughout the year focusing on the sciences including attending campus events.
 DK will be open to both current and new students with men living on ground and first floors and women living on second and third floors.
 Four triple rooms are available for women on the third floor.